CrazyFedde/docs/commands.md

 **You can replace the `!playlist` command with any of [playlist command aliases](#playlist).**

 <a name="playlist-delete"></a>
-### Playlist - Delete existing Playlist
+### Playlist - Delete a playlist

-Deletes all playlist and all the songs in the playlist, keep in mind that deleting the playlist is a permanent action and can not be undone, there are **NO** confirmation if you are sure if you wanna delete the playlist, it will just be deleted if you use the command.
+Deletes a playlist and all the songs in it. **Keep in mind that deleting the playlist is a permanent action and can not be undone!** There is **NO** confirmation if you are sure that you want to delete it; the playlist will just be deleted if you use the command.

 > {tip} If the playlist is loaded into the music queue when the playlist is deleted, the music will still continue to play all the way through.